BSc(Hons) Paramedic Science

 Talented paramedics with the skills to provide a wider range of treatments, in emergency and unplanned care settings, are in high demand across the health service.

 Why UWE Bristol?

-Developed with the South Western Ambulance Service NHS Trust, BSc(Hons) Paramedic Science is accredited by the Health and Care Professions Council (HCPC), so you can register to work as a paramedic once you've graduated.
+Developed with the South Western Ambulance Service NHS Trust, BSc(Hons) Paramedic Science is approved by the Health and Care Professions Council (HCPC), so you will be eligible to apply for registration to work as a paramedic once you've graduated.

 Work-based training in the emergency ambulance service and acute hospital trusts is built-in, and simulation and role-play in specialist onsite facilities help to build your skills and prepare you for working in the field.

 Develop the interpersonal skills, problem-solving and decision-making skills you'll need to deliver safe and effective patient care.

 Spend half your time on placements in the NHS ambulance service, acute hospitals and with the Hazardous Area Response Team (HART).
 Learn from paramedics and other healthcare professionals as well as training with student nurses and trainee fire-fighters to build your interpersonal skills.

 Explore the theory of paramedic practice and the subjects that underpin it, working with highly supportive academics who are all registered paramedics.
 Half the team have worked as specialist paramedics in urgent and critical care and you'll have a named mentor to guide you through your three years as a student.